-The Engaged Service Scholars program provides students opportunities to expand upon the role of service in their lives through skill-based training, leadership development and service-learning projects.
+The Civically Engaged Scholars program provides students opportunities to expand upon the role of service in their lives through skill-based training, leadership development and service-learning projects.
 Students are encouraged to look beyond volunteerism and reflect on how civic engagement and involvement with student organizations, the community, undergraduate research, and advocacy contribute to more informed and engaged society.
 The program strives to enrich service experiences through reflection and recognition, while encouraging students to continue their engagement in civic engagement post graduation.

 The program challenges students to explore and discover new ways in which they can apply service to their academic and postgraduate career by fostering civic engagement between the university, its students and its community, and by cultivating involvement and relationships at a local and global level.
 Students will complete 200 civic engagement hours during their enrollment of the program in four areas: